mailpile/python-passcrow/docs/README.md

 applications using strong encryption, without sacrificing security.

-Potential applications include password managers, general purpose encryption tools (including OpenPGP) and cryptocurrency wallets.
+Potential applications include password managers, general purpose encryption tools (including OpenPGP and hard drive encryption) and cryptocurrency wallets.

 Passcrow is a spin-off from Mailpile (<https://www.mailpile.is/>), the secure e-mail client.
 Passcrow is inspired by Mailpile's experience